 A cutting saw and dust from cutting engineered stone

-A ban on the use of engineered stone benchtops, panels and slabs will commence throughout Australia from 1 July 2024.
+A ban on the use of engineered stone benchtops, panels and slabs commenced throughout Australia from 1 July 2024.

 An Engineered stone ban fact sheet to guide South Australian consumers and businesses through the changes is available.